 From raking and bagging leaves to picking up dog poop, there’s plenty of upkeep that needs to be done around the yard.
 This is an especially good idea in the fall when leaves become hard to keep up with.
 Many elderly homeowners are simply unable to do yard maintenance, making it a perfect money-making opportunity.

 Shoveling snow is such a labor-intensive task, and many homeowners are physically unable to clear their property after a snowstorm.
 All you need is a sturdy shovel, a warm coat and gloves, and a lot of energy.
 This was one money-maker that I did myself as a teenager, and not only did I earn a little, but I also got cups of hot cocoa and cookies from kindly seniors in the neighborhood.
 Last winter’s polar vortex was a goldmine for anyone interested in making extra money by shoveling sidewalks and driveways.

 This is the classic teen job, especially for young girls.
 I loved to babysit my cousins because it was fun, and earning spending money was just like icing on the cake.
 I even took a safe-sitter course at a local hospital to improve my skills.
 Babysitting is a sure way to earn some quick cash on weekends.

 Make and Sell Something Online

 The Internet makes selling handmade items so much easier than it used to be.
-If you have something that you like to make, but haven’t found the right outlet for selling it around your hometown, turn to the web.
+If you have something that you like to make but haven’t found the right outlet for selling it in your hometown, turn to the web.
 Craft fairs and flea markets can only take you so far.
-I didn’t grow up with the Internet, so I definitely missed out on the worldwide market place as a kid.
+I didn’t grow up with the Internet, so I definitely missed out on the worldwide marketplace as a kid.
 Just think of how many friendship bracelets I could have sold on Etsy!